-- In Block 10, in the Kyparissia Gulf area, the First Exploration Phase (two-dimensional geophysical surveys on an area of 1,200 km) was completed in January 2022, while the Second Exploration Phase (acquisition project of 2,450 km2, which exceeds the Contractor's contractual obligations of the Second Exploration Phase) started in December 2022 and was completed in January 2023.
+- In Block 10, in the Kyparissia Gulf area, the First Exploration Phase (two-dimensional geophysical surveys on an area of 1,200 km) was completed in January 2022, while the Second Exploration Phase (acquisition project of 2,450 km, which exceeds the Contractor's contractual obligations of the Second Exploration Phase) started in December 2022 and was completed in January 2023.
 Both phases of geophysical surveys were carried out with complete success, zero environmental footprint and respect for local communities, taking all the necessary protection measures required by national and European legislation which constitute good industry practice.
-The processing of the newly acquired data of the First Exploration Phase has been completed (January 2023) and their interpretation will follow. - In the Block 2 marine area of the Ionian Sea, where Energean Hellas Ltd. (75%) is the Lease Operator, the recording of 3D seismic data covering an area of 2,212 km2 was completed in November 2022. - In the marine areas "West of Crete" and "Southwest of Crete", the First Exploratory Phase of the concessions is underway.
-Following the withdrawal of TotalEnergies from the Lease Agreement and the relevant consents from the Ministry of the Environment and Energy and HEREMA, the final business partnership was formed as follows: ExxonMobil Exploration & Production Greece (Crete) B.V.
-(70%, Operator) and HELPE WEST CRETE/ HELPE SOUTHWEST CRETE (30%).
-Multi-client two-dimensional (2D) seismic surveys of approximately 12,000 km were ongoing in the area since November 2022, which were completed at the end of February 2023. - For marine area 1 of the Ionian Sea, north of Corfu (Block 1), a bid has been submitted and is awaiting the decision of the Competent Authority.
+The processing of the newly acquired data of the First Exploration Phase has been completed (January 2023) and their interpretation will follow. - In the Block 2 marine area of the Ionian Sea, where Energean Hellas Ltd. (75%) is the Lease Operator, the recording of 3D seismic data covering an area of 2,212 km was completed in November 2022.